hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Test Harness/README.md

 When you first access the Test Harness page within the Developer Portal it will establish a session with the GameSparks platform.
 At this point the Test Harness is connected to GameSparks but no player is currently authenticated within this session.
 The initial connection handshaking methods are shown in the *Inspector* section.

- Once you have issued one of the available authentication requests (for example, [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md), [DeviceAuthenticationRequest](/API Documentation/Request API/Authentication/DeviceAuthenticationRequest.md), and so on) with valid player details you will see an *Auth Token* (authentication token) in the *Connection* section.
+ When you have issued one of the available authentication requests (for example, [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md), [DeviceAuthenticationRequest](/API Documentation/Request API/Authentication/DeviceAuthenticationRequest.md), and so on) with valid player details, you will see an *Auth Token* (authentication token) in the *Connection* section.

 ## Issuing a Request

-To issue a request from the Test Harness, simply enter the JSON for the request into the *JSON* section and press *Send Request*.
+To issue a request from the Test Harness, simply enter the JSON for the request into the *JSON* section and click *Send Request*.

 ![](img/TestHarness/13.png)